Nuremberg: Politics

 Nuremberg is represented in the Bundestag by two constituencies; Nuremberg North and Nuremberg South.
 Since 2002, both constituencies have been held by the CSU.

-At local level, Nuremberg has historically been left-leaning in the conservative state of Bavaria - since the end of World War II, the city has mainly elected SPD mayors with the exception of Ludwig Scholz (elected 1996, served until 2002) and Marcus König (elected 2020).
+At the local level, Nuremberg has historically been left-leaning in the conservative state of Bavaria – since the end of World War II, the city has mainly elected SPD mayors with the exception of Ludwig Scholz (elected 1996, served until 2002) and Marcus König (elected 2020).
 From 1957 to 1987, the position of Chief Mayor (Oberbürgermeister) was continuously held by Andreas Urschlechter (SPD) for 30 years.

 Mayor

-The current mayor of Nuremberg is Marcus König of the Christian Social Union (CSU) since 2020.
+The current mayor of Nuremberg is Marcus König of the Christian Social Union (CSU).
 The most recent mayoral election was held on 15 March 2020, with a runoff held on 29 March, and the results were as follows: